 On a cold, eerie evening, on a barren, wind-swept mountainside, a leathery, evil man named Grady brings eight people to their destiny.
 A priest looking for the money to build a church hides...
 See full summary »

 Six young friends on a road trip in Ireland run afoul of gypsies who curse them for accidentally running down an old woman.
-The curse takes the form of a terrifying flying beast that tries killing them all.
+The curse takes the form of a terrifying flying creature that tries killing them all.

 In London, a military plane crashes leaving its highly classified contents strewn across the city.
 Completely unaware that the city is in lockdown, a group of people become trapped inside a storage facility with a highly unwelcome guest.

 In England, when the naive Emilio buys an old van, he invites his friends Judd, Molly and Andrew and his sister Ally to travel to a lake in the woods.
 They get lost and while trying to get directions in a bar in the road to follow the trip, they are scared by a crazy old man, who tells that there are missing persons on the spot.
 Then, Emilio runs over a woman and she faints.
 The group sees a mailbox in the roadside and Judd, Molly and Andrew enter in the forest trying to get some help.
 Along the night, they are chased by naked fallen angels thirsty of blood and their keeper.
 Written by